-Tweedle Dee II has been a Splash critter for most of his life.
-He
+Tweedle Dee III has been a Splash critter for most of his life.

-joined the Critterville team as a tadpole three years ago and is
+He joined the Critterville team as a tadpole three years ago and

-now our resident Bull Frog.
-Tweedle Dee II will occasionally make
+is now our resident Bull Frog.
+Tweedle Dee III will occasionally

-bull frog call sound when he hears a loud noise or vibration,
+male bull frog call sound when he hears a loud noise or

-like the vacuum cleaner.
-He has a ravenous appetite and
+vibration, like the vacuum cleaner.
+He has a ravenous

-when he sees anything move, he instinctively tries to eat it.
+appetite and when he sees anything move, he instinctively tries

-The Splash Center has five resident Pacific Chorus Frogs that
+The Splash Center has eight resident Pacific Chorus Frogs that

 were donated after being kept as pets for many years.
 The Pacific